 Figure 2.
-Cumulative meta-analysis of associations between the SNP rs2231142 and gout sorted primarily by published year.
-(A) in codominant model (TT versus GG); (B) in codominant model (TT versus GT). *We default the Guan’s study published in 2012 in cumulative meta-analysis.
+Cumulative meta-analysis of associations between the SNP rs2231142 and gout sorted primarily by published year with codominant model.
+(A) TT versus GG; (B) TT versus GT. *We default the Guan’s study published in 2012 in cumulative meta-analysis.

 Figure 3.
-Percentages of rs2231142 T allele and genotypes change in different years (A in cases, B in controls).
+Percentages of rs2231142 T allele and genotypes in different years (A in cases, B in controls).

-Table 5.The result of meta-regression analysis in codominant model
+Table 5.
+Meta-regression analysis in codominant model